Ylianst/HTCommander/README.md

 - [BBS support](https://github.com/Ylianst/HTCommander/blob/main/docs/BBS.md).
 Built-in support for a BBS.
 Right now it's basic with WInLink and a text adventure game.
 Route emails and challenge your friends to get a high score over packet radio.
 - [Packet Capture](https://github.com/Ylianst/HTCommander/blob/main/docs/Capture.md).
 Use this application to capture and decode packets with the built-in packet capture feature.
 - [GPS Support](https://github.com/Ylianst/HTCommander/blob/main/docs/GPS.md).
 Support for the radio's built in GPS if you have radio firmware that supports it.
+- [AGWPE Protocol](https://github.com/Ylianst/HTCommander/blob/main/docs/Agwoe.md).
+Supports routing other application's traffic over the radio using the AGWPE protocol.

 ### Installation

-Download the [MSI Installer](https://github.com/Ylianst/HTCommander/raw/refs/heads/main/releases/HTCommander-0.35.msi).
+Download the [MSI Installer](https://github.com/Ylianst/HTCommander/raw/refs/heads/main/releases/HTCommander-0.36.msi).
 Except for Open Street Map data, and checking for updates on GitHub, this tool does not sent data on the Internet.
 Pair your radio to your computer and run the application.
 If your computer does not have Bluetooth, you can get a inexpensive Bluetooth USB dongle.
 Make sure Bluetooth LE is supported.
 Pairing can be a bit tricky, you have to pair TWO Bluetooth devices in quick succession, [Bluetooth pairing instructions here](https://github.com/Ylianst/HTCommander/blob/main/docs/Paring.md).

 ### Demonstration Video